|

 Though objections were raised nothing could stop it.

-The world’s ears were tuned to their brave new prophet.
+The world’s ears were tuned to their brave new prophet.“A slayer of fairy tales!
+Our minds can be free

 from dusty old myths and stifling decrees